Site Section Links

-This bottom line premise means that never in all of recorded history has ANYONE understood the ultimate issues, and it is about time that we took a rational, logical and reasonable approach to doing so, an approach that demands consistency and ideal goodness in our picture of God.
+This bottom line premise means that never in all of recorded history has ANYONE faced the ultimate issues while being open to the supreme goodness of God, and it is about time that we took a rational, logical and reasonable approach to doing so, an approach that demands consistency and ideal goodness in our picture of God.
 In other words, the premise means that the traditional thinking about God is inadequate, misguided, and therefore is a "deal killer".
-For the very triumph of goodness over evil FOR US it MUST be changed!
+For the very triumph of goodness over evil FOR US, it MUST be changed!

 So, the working premise of this site is that we DO need a new theology, and that badly.
 But before we can deal with a fresh theology, we need a fresh definition of "God".
-A proper definition of "God" will induce a new theology and help keep us on the straight and narrow.
-The proposed source of material information for this fresh theology may be a surprising one, because as far as existing religion or theology is concerned, never has so much been promised and so little delivered!
+A proper definition of "God" will induce a new thinking or theology and help keep us on the straight and narrow.
+The proposed source of material information for this fresh theology−the J person− may be a surprising one, because as far as existing religion or theology is concerned, never has so much been promised and so little delivered!

 How badly are we stuck?

 Since I almost always try to gently steer a prolonged friendly conversation toward meaningful, and many times, philosophical issues, I often talk with people who are driven to exclaim that they don't have a belief system, or doctrines, or concepts.
 This usually prideful exclamation is now always greeted with, "Oh, that's the no-belief belief system" or "That's the no-doctrine doctrine or the no-concept concept".
 The point here is best stated using the double negative−we cannot not have a belief system, or doctrines or concepts!
-The issue is not whether we are going to have these, but whether the ones we will have are any good, effective, consistent, or productive.
-The issue is almost always not THAT we believe but WHAT we believe!
+The issue is NOT whether we are going to have these, but whether the ones we MUST and WILL have are valid, i.e., ARE effective, consistent, AND productive.
+The issue is almost always not THAT we believe but WHAT we believe and WHY!

 1) Who gets to choose what I believe?
 Me or someone else?

 Let’s set, in a frank, honest, and meaningful way, the context in which we find ourselves.
-First and foremost we are born into a dirty, messy, pathological, troubled, insane, and dangerous world under a sentence of death with a limited lifespan.
+First and foremost we are born into a dirty, messy, CONTAMINATED, pathological, troubled, insane, and dangerous world under a sentence of death with a limited lifespan.
 Seemingly the best we can do, given good training and good luck, is to not shorten this lifespan too much.
-We must run a vicious gauntlet of accident, disease, temptation for excess, and other threats to our health and welfare; and we must carefully guard our health with good hygiene, diet and general habits, in order to accomplish even this.
+We must run a vicious gauntlet of accident, disease, toxin exposure, flawed genes, temptation for excess, and other threats to our health and welfare; and we must carefully guard and protect these with good hygiene, diet and general habits, in order to accomplish even this losing-more-slowly regime.